jolexa/blog.jolexa.net/content/post/gentoo-ipsec-l2tp-vpn-for-ios.md

 Remember that sysctl.conf is evaluated at boot so run `sysctl -p` to get the settings enabled now as well.

 **Step 5**: Configure firewall (iptables):
-This is the **critical step** that I wasn&#8217;t grokking from the existing guides in the wild. *Even when bringing the firewall down to test*, you need the NAT/forwarding rules:
+This is the **critical step** that I wasn't grokking from the existing guides in the wild. *Even when bringing the firewall down to test*, you need the NAT/forwarding rules:

 <pre># iptables -A FORWARD -m state --state RELATED,ESTABLISHED -j ACCEPT
 # iptables -A FORWARD -s 10.152.2.0/24 -j ACCEPT